Looking for the most beautiful island in Spain? Choose between Balearic islands & Canary islands & have an amazing holiday on the Spanish islands!

 If you think about the best Spanish island to visit, then you should consider Ibiza!

 Well known as the party island, Ibiza is the destination for music, dancing and exhilarating nightlife.
 If you want a place to truly let go and live a wild life, then Ibiza offers it all.
 As well the nightlife, Ibiza offers plenty of adventure in the daytime too with lots of watersports available at the long, sandy beaches.

 Travelling to Ibiza isn’t just for party animals; there is a quieter side to the island too, which can give you a chance to recharge your batteries and enjoy the Balearic culture.
 How about sailing around the island or diving to explore the local sea life?

+Best Spanish islands for holidays?
+Mallorca is definitely there on the list!
 For a richly diverse island, Mallorca has rugged cliffs, long beaches, mountains and modern cities.
 A holiday to Mallorca means you can enjoy a little bit of everything to get the most out of your trip.
 From leisure to city living, partying to getting back to nature, there is something for everyone and countless activities to try from golf to yachting, trekking to kitesurfing.

 This beautiful Spanish island is perfect for a family holiday too – there are many interesting things to do in Palma with kids.
 You can be sure that your little ones will have fun! 🙂

 Mallorca is also well known as a foodie haven, with many gastronomical delights to enjoy in many of the bars and restaurants across the island.
 Of course, with the amazing food on offer, Mallorca provides lots of delicious Spanish wine to wash it down with.
 You will need a good wine travel bag so you can get home a few bottles of the Spanish wine 😉